 Our first season was Cascade Effect.
 During this pilot season, we had to undertake many new activities.
 Initial branding was important, with a team name and logo being chosen early on in the season.
 Once this was completed, we moved on to expanding our presence in the community.
 For the first time our team had to look for fundraising in order to be able to compete.
-We took part in many STEM events in the Charleston area by demonstrating our robot in an effort to obtain sponsors.
-We also created a rudimentary business plan in order to reach larger companies.
-At this time we also had to work on a new robot unlike any we had used before.
-Metal parts and complicated wiring, we had to create a very basic design in order to understand how the competition would function.
-Our inexperience led us to strive to do more than we were capable of in the competition competitively.
-However, our over-preparation led to us winning first place Think Award for our engineering notebook.
+We created a rudimentary business plan in order to reach larg companies.
+We also had to work on a new robot unlike any we had used before, and created a very basic design in order to understand how the competition would function.
+We won first place Think Award for our engineering notebook.

-In our past season, Relic Recovery, we gained 6 new members and lost Benjamin and Matthew due to their graduation.
-At the state competition we won the first place Inspire award, as well as first place Promote, second place Control, Think, and Design award.
+In the 2018-2018 season, Relic Recovery, at the state competition we won the first place Inspire award.
 At South Super Regionals, we won the first place Think award, which advanced us to the Houston FIRST Championships in Houston, Texas.
 At the worlds competition, we were nominated for the Think award.
 Our robot was not as competitive as we would have hoped, placing us fairly low in the robot competition portion.

 Our past season, Rover Ruckus, was the first season to have League Meets before the State competition.
 We won the Think and Promote Awards at the Inter-League Tournament, advanced to State, and again won the Inspire Award at the State Championship.We were nominated for the Connect Award at the World Championship.